Vaginal Mesh Implants Complication

 The majority of women are given vaginal mesh implants to treat prolapse or incontinence.

-A growing number of women have had serious complications as a result of their vaginal mesh implants, and if you have been affected by vaginal mesh implants complications in Ireland, you can discuss your situation in strict confidence with a member of our medical negligence and defective products team.
+A growing number of women have had serious complications as a result of their vaginal mesh implants, and if you have been affected by vaginal mesh implant complications in Ireland, you can discuss your situation in strict confidence with a member of our medical negligence and defective products team.

 Claims made following the Transvaginal mesh procedure